 Store Your Motorcycle or Scooter Properly

 Motorcycle storage is a big issue.
 Leaving a motorcycle sit for weeks and months at a time will cause it to run into problems with failure.

-Use fuel stabilizer to keep filters, pumps, carburetors, and fuel-injector from clogging.
+Use fuel stabiliser to keep filters, pumps, carburettors, and fuel-injector from clogging.
 Lift the tyres off the ground to prevent cracking and flat spots.
 Put a battery charger on the battery to make sure its health and keep it charged.
 And if you can, store your bike in a garage or under a cover out of the wind (Read our motorcycle storage guide here)